Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 SNMP does to my best understanding not pass the boundaries of a company network, even not protocol version 3.
 And sacrificing monitoring data for the sake of the network is fine with me.

+Sometimes FastNetMon does not provide enough data, then don't match on the missing information (e.g. icmp code and type).
+With e.g. ICMP flooding use the fact that ICMP is not a critical protocol like e.g. HTTP or TCP SYN.

 The objective is to reduce the rule files to a bare minimum of rules the following is done for _type 10 - Packet length_ and _type 4 port_ assuming it